 For the client, it allows its organisation to limit supplier dependency and to implement effective business continuity plans that ensure compliance with internal and regulatory rules.
 Essentially, an escrow is an additional security blanket and guarantee for the client.

-For the software supplier, having an escrow agreement with a client, mandates them to deposit their source code with the trusted third party, as part of the agreement.
-In return, the third party will deliver a certificate as proof of deposit, which in itself has great value for the software supplier.
-Indeed, by making this deposit, the software supplier is able to assert the ownership of its software and bring a recognized proof to a court in case of copyright infringement.
+For the software supplier, having a software escrow agreement with a client, mandates them to deposit their source code with the trusted software escrow provider, as part of the agreement.
+In return, the escrow provider will deliver a certificate as proof of deposit, which in itself has great value for the software supplier.
+Indeed, by making this deposit, the software supplier is able to assert the ownership of its software and bring a recognized proof to a court in case of copyright litigation.
 This measure also adds value to the software supplier’s business, as clients or investors will be reassured to know that they have purchased an asset with a protected IP.

 Types of software escrow contracts

 There are different types of software escrows that clients can choose to form with their software supplier, all with different levels of access rights.